junxit/us-congress-code/title-26/chapter-1/sec-59a.md

 ### Effective Date

 Section applicable to base erosion payments (as defined in section 59A(d) of this title) paid or accrued in taxable years beginning after Dec.
 31, 2017, see section 14401(e) of Pub.
-L. 115–97, set out as an Effective Date of 2017 note under section 26 of this title.
+L. 115–97, set out as an Effective Date of 2017 Amendment note under section 26 of this title.